LeeoBianchi/HealpixMPI.jl/paper.md

 # Hybrid parallelization of the SHT

-In order to run spherical harmonic transforms on a large number of cores, `HealpixMPI.jl` provides a hybrid parallel design, based on a simultaneous usage of multithreading and MPI, for shared- and distributed-memory parallelization respectively.
+To run spherical harmonic transforms on a large number of cores, i.e. on a HPC cluster, `HealpixMPI.jl` provides a hybrid parallel design, based on a simultaneous usage of multithreading and MPI, for shared- and distributed-memory parallelization respectively.
+In fact, the optimal way to parallelize operations such as the SHTs on a cluster of computers is to employ MPI to share the computation *between* the available nodes, assigning one MPI task per node, and multithreading to parallelize *within* each node, involving as many CPUs as locally available.

-In particular, multithreading is provided by `DUCC` for its spherical harmonic transforms
+In the case of ‘HealpixMPI.jl’, native C++ multithreading is provided by `DUCC` for its spherical harmonic transforms by default; while the MPI interface is entirely coded in Julia, within the overloads of ‘Healpix.alm2map’ and ‘Healpix.adjoint_alm2map’, based on the package `MPI.jl` [TOCITE]

 # Usage Example